dwighthouse/PostComm.js/PostComm.js/README.md

 If a comm is destroyed, that comm object will be in a nullified state.
 A nullified comm is not registered with PostComm's message routing system, so its message handler callback function will never receive any messages.

-If a comm is created with an invalid origin or contentWindow, the result is also a nullified comm.
+If a comm is created with an invalid URL or contentWindow, the result is also a nullified comm.

 A nullified comm has the same signature as a valid comm, but the results of each member function is different.